-A list of Arizona’s median family income statistics can be found here: Median Family Income Chart
+A list of Arizona’s median family income statistics can be found here: Census Bureau Median Family Income - Effective 05-15-2021 .pdf

 If your assets exceed the Arizona property exemptions then we must discuss what will happen to those assets, and we should talk about a Chapter 13 which allows you to keep more, and maybe all, of your assets which exceed the exemption limits.
-A number of bankruptcy attorneys, including Mr. Luccitti, registered their position with the State legislature earlier this year to increase the assets debtors could keep.
-Fortunately, the legislators agreed and the law was recently changed to allow the property exemptions to increase, allowing you to keep more of your assets.
+Several years ago, a number of bankruptcy attorneys, including Mr. Luccitti, registered their position with the State legislature to increase the assets debtors could keep.
+Fortunately, the legislators agreed and the law was changed to allow the property exemptions to increase, allowing you to keep more of your assets.

 A list of Arizona’s Property Exemptions can be found here.

 Most chapter 7 bankruptcies eliminate the following debts: